 On Instagram, YouTube, and Tiktok, you may be content to post once or twice a week (although that’s the minimum!).
 However, be careful to select the days and times you publish.
 A study by Sprout Social actually found that for most platforms, the highest engagement rates on posts can be seen in the late morning and mid-week afternoon, with Wednesday being the best day to post.

 To become an influencer, you’ll need to find content that interests your community based on your area of focus.
 If you are a fashion influencer, you can share your daily outfits, good shopping addresses, tips for better dressing….
 Just make sure you vary the content you offer, while staying within a well-defined sector of activity.
 Also, don’t be afraid to diversify the types of media you’ll be posting.
 For example, if you’re on Instagram, don’t just post photos; post reels and stories too.
+Looking to produce captivating videos for various social networks?
+The Flexclip video editor is a great tool for achieving this, and it doesn’t require any prior experience.

 4 – Make partnerships